alexander-pastukhov/writing-games-with-python-and-psychopy/docs/08-memory.md

 However, this is true only for _immutable_ objects (values) such as numbers, strings, logical values, etc. but also [tuples](https://docs.python.org/3/library/stdtypes.html?highlight=tuple#tuple) (see below for what these are).
 As you could have guessed from the name, this means that there are other _mutable_ objects and they behave very differently.

 ## Variables as post-it stickers (mutable objects){#mutable-objects}
-Mutable objects are lists, dictionaries^[Coming up shortly!], and classes, i.e., things that can change.
+Mutable objects are for example lists or dictionaries^[Coming up shortly!], i.e., things that can change.
 The key difference is that _immutable_ objects can be thought as fixed in their size.
 A number takes up that many bytes to store, same goes for a given string (although a different string would require more or fewer bytes).
 Still, they do not change, they are created and destroyed when unneeded but never truly updated.

 _Mutable_ objects can be changed^[Building on the looks metaphor: You can change your look by using a different (immutable) shirt or by _changing_ your haircut.
 You hair is mutable, you do not wear a different one on different days to look different, you need to modify it to look different.].
 For example, you can add elements to your list, or remove them, or shuffle them.
 Same goes for [dictionaries](https://docs.python.org/3/tutorial/datastructures.html?highlight=dictionary#dictionaries).
 Making such object _immutable_ would be computationally inefficient: Every time you add a value a (long) list is destroyed and recreated with just that one additional value.
 Which is why Python simply _updates_ the original object.
 For further computation efficiency, these objects are not copied when you assign them to a different variable or use as a parameter value but _passed by reference_.
-This means that the variable is no longer a "box" but a "sticker" you put on an object (a list, a dictionary).
+This means that the variable is no longer a "box" you put values into but a "sticker" you put on an object (a list, a dictionary).
 And you can put as many stickers on an object as you want _and it still will be the same object_!

 What on Earth do I mean?
 Keeping in mind that a variable is just a sticker (one of many) for a mutable object, try figuring out what will be the output below: